kbowden1800/bouncing-box/README.md

 **Refresh your program and watch the box move!**

+## Take a break!

+Now that we have achieved animation, go back and read through the first 3 **TODOs** and make sure that you understand how this program works so far.
+Ask an isntructor for help if you are still confused.

+Then, stand up and take a 5 minute stretch break!
+You deserve it.

 ### TODO 4: Handling events

 An event is just a particular thing that has happened.
 Some examples of **events** are: